kirkbushell/eloquence/README.md

         }
     }

-This example customises the count cache field, and the related foreign key, with num_posts and users_id, respectively.
+This example customises the count cache field, and the related foreign key, with `num_posts` and `users_id`, respectively.

 #### Setup the observer